divblox/divblox.github.io/data-modeler.md

 ### divbox ORM Queries
 The querying logic behind all the Load methods in divblox ORM classes is powered by dxQuery, or dxQ for short.
 Put simply, dxQ is a completely object oriented API to perform any SELECT-based query on your database to return any result or hierarchy of your ORM objects.

-While the ORM classes utilize basic, straightforward SELECT statements in its Load methods, dxQ is capable of infinitely more complex queries.
+While the ORM classes utilize basic, straightforward SELECT statements in their Load methods, dxQ is capable of infinitely more complex queries.
 In fact, any SELECT a developer would need to do against a database should be possible with dxQ.

 At its core, any dxQ query will return a collection of objects of the same type (e.g. a collection of Task objects).
 But the power of dxQ is that we can branch beyond this core collection by bringing in any related objects, performing any SQL-based clause (including WHERE, ORDER BY, JOIN, aggregations, etc.) on both the core set of Task rows and any of these related objects rows.